jhenriquez418/linux-java-jdk-installer/README.md

     sudo ./installJavaJDK.sh jdk-10_linux-x64_bin.tar.gz 0b14aaecd5323457bd15dc7798d08181ad04bad4156e55387ed714190912a9ce

-Executing it no parameters, or `-h`, or `-help` will print the help.
+Executing it with no parameters, or `-h`, or `-help` will print the help.

 ## What It Does?